Therajat14/BlindZone-Anonymous-Location-Based-Dating-App/docs/04_API_Documentation.md

-# BlindZone API Documentation
+# BlindZone API Documentation 🚀

+A production-ready specification of the REST and WebSocket APIs for **BlindZone** — the anonymous, location-based dating app.

 ---

-## Overview
+## 🔐 Authentication Flow

-This document outlines the REST and WebSocket API endpoints for **BlindZone** — an anonymous, location-based dating app.
-It covers authentication, user discovery, messaging, and expected request/response formats.
+1. Users sign up or log in with email and password.
+2. Backend returns a JWT token on success.
+3. Token is passed in `Authorization: Bearer <token>` for all secured routes.
+4. Token is validated on each request.
+Refresh token system is recommended.

 ---

-## Authentication Flow

-1. User signs up with email and password.
-2. Server returns a JWT token on successful login/signup.
-3. Include `Authorization: Bearer <token>` header for protected routes.
-4. Tokens must be validated on every request.
+## 📌 API Versioning

+All routes are versioned as `/api/v1/` to support long-term compatibility.

 ---

-## API Endpoints
+## 📬 Endpoints

-### 1. `POST /signup`
+### 1. `POST /api/v1/signup`

 Register a new user.